microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/assignment.md

 Exemplary | Adequate | Needs Improvement
 --- | --- | -- |
 |Explained why web developer would use tool| Explained how, but not why developer would use tool| Did not mention how or why a developer would use tool  |
+1. Transformation (Babel) - It help to do code readable on more browsers and devices, even if they use old fashioned JavaScript
+2. Bundlers/packagers (FuseBox) - Bundlers take resources/files.
+Then resources/files are analise, transform, clean, minimisation and placed in the pacages.
+3. Deployment tools (Octopus Deploy) Reliable, repeatable, traceable deployments across clouds and on-prem